 Few conferences range as wide as the Open Source Open Society 2015 event held in Wellington last week.
 The material was surprisingly accessible to non-specialists considering this was a two-day event that filled the Michael Fowler Centre with software developers.

-You can read more in-depth stories about #OSOS2015 sessions elsewhere, here are ten lessons that don’t fit into the conventional story structure:
+You can read more about #OSOS2015 sessions elsewhere, here are ten lessons that don’t fit into the conventional story structure:

 1. Modern tech innovation follows the same path as the textile industry at the start of the industrial revolution in Britain

 In a talk explaining why the idea of a commons exists, Craig Ambrose from Enspiral Craftworks traced the history of the weaving industry.
 He says the inventors used patents as instruments of control as well as a way to earn money.